 Aside from myself, Ryan is the only person I bake a birthday cake for every year.
-Friends and family will certainly get slices of a cake I happen to make around their birthday (though I do take their flavour preferences into consideration), but Ryan is the only one who can actually request a specific cake for his birthday, and I will happily make it.
-I actually bug him for flavour ideas repeatedly leading up to the day.
+Friends and family will certainly get slices of a cake I happen to make around their birthday (though I do take their flavor preferences into consideration), but Ryan is the only one who can actually request a specific cake for his birthday, and I will happily make it.
+I actually bug him for flavor ideas repeatedly leading up to the day.

-Last year, he requested a Cinnamon Toast Crunch Cake because it’s one of his favourite cereals.
+Last year, he requested a Cinnamon Toast Crunch Cake because it’s one of his favorite cereals.
 You really can’t go wrong there, amiright?
 This year, his request was for a Spice Cake with cinnamon frosting.
 I guess he has a thing for cinnamon!

-Though arguably more of a Fall flavour, I feel like spice cake can (and should) be eaten all year round.
+Though arguably more of a Fall flavor, I feel like spice cake can (and should) be eaten all year round.
 There is something so comforting about the smell of all those delicious spices.
 It’s the perfect warm hug on a cool spring day.

 This Spice Cake is fairly dense and fudgy (if you can call a non-chocolate cake fudgy) due to the applesauce in the cake batter (vs something like buttermilk).
-The applesauce adds both moisture and flavour, and is the perfect addition to this cake.
+The applesauce adds both moisture and flavor, and is the perfect addition to this cake.
 Apples and spices go hand in hand in my opinion.

 I am really loving cream cheese frostings lately.
 I don’t like cream cheese on its own, or even cream cheese based cheesecakes, but there is something about it in frostings that has me all like <3 <3 <3.
 I think it’s the combo of sweet/tart without being overpoweringly cheesy.
 The cake isn’t overly sweet either, and I think it’s just the perfect balance.